-- 8. Increase connectivity of the emergency food banks service sites with main stream services - Consider linking with Fair Food Market and the Ontario Food Terminal to leverage individual purchase of perishables - 10.
-Explore the viability of the grocery card model - 11.
-Harness the expertise of the volunteers to generate a local how to run a food bank manual - 12.
-Explore the possibilities of group insurance; shared vehicles for transporting food - 13.
+1. Increase knowledge about food 8.
+Increase connectivity of the system supports emergency food banks service sites 2.
+Increase availability of community with main stream services garden sites on City owned 9.
+Consider linking with Fair Food property Market and the Ontario Food 3.
+Increase options around where to Terminal to leverage individual purchase food purchase of perishables 4.
+Explore mobile food solution 10.
+Explore the viability of the grocery 5.
+Increase use of the Earth Care food card model access map 11.
+Harness the expertise of the 6.
+Increase opportunity for clients to volunteers to generate a local how select items they will use and to run a food bank manual frequency 12.
+Explore the possibilities of group 7.
+Increase opportunity for knowledge insurance; shared vehicles for sharing about food safety transporting food 13.
 Explore social innovation